Media blackout: By labor organizations and businesses

+By newsmedia

-In Nassau County, New York, on July 4, 1956, a 32-day-old baby named Peter Weinberger was kidnapped and held for $2,000 ransom; the kidnapper promised to return Weinberger "safe and happy" if his demand was met.
+In Nassau County, New York, on 4 July 1956, a 32-day-old baby named Peter Weinberger was kidnapped and held for $2,000 ransom; the kidnapper promised to return Weinberger "safe and happy" if his demand was met.
 Police arranged for the kidnapper to retrieve the money at a corner near Weinberger's home and requested a media blackout to reduce the risk of the kidnapper harming Peter before the exchange.
 The New York Daily News reported on the kidnapping anyway, drawing heavy press attention to Weinberger's house and scaring the kidnapper out of retrieving the ransom money.
 The kidnapper then abandoned Weinberger in some heavy brush off a highway exit.
 Weinberger was found dead a month later, having died of infant exposure.

-A media blackout was used during the 2005 New York City transit strike to allow for more effective contract negotiation between the two sides of the dispute.

 The 2008 abduction of Canadian journalist Mellissa Fung was given a media blackout to assure her safe return.
 All media sources obliged making the Canadian public unaware of the fate of Fung.

 In 2008, the fact that Prince Harry, then third in line to the British throne, was serving on active duty in Afghanistan was subject to a blackout in the British media for his own safety.
 He was brought home early after the blackout was broken by foreign media.

-On 22 June 2009, when news came that New York Times reporter David Rohde had escaped from his Taliban captors, few knew he had even been kidnapped, because for the seven months he and two Afghan colleagues were in the Taliban's hands, The Times kept that information under wraps.
-Out of concern for the reporter's safety, The Times asked other major news organizations to do the same; NPR was among dozens of news outlets that did not report on the kidnapping at the urging of Rohde's colleagues.
-Kelly McBride, who teaches ethics to journalists at the Poynter Institute, says she was "really astounded" by the media blackout.
-"I find it a little disturbing, because it makes me wonder what else 40 international news organizations have agreed not to tell the public," she tells NPR's Melissa Block.
-McBride says the blackout could hurt the credibility of news organizations.
-"I don't think we do ourselves any favors long term for our credibility when we have a total news blackout on something that's clearly of interest to the public," she says.

-In association football
+In 2009, New York Times journalist David Rohde was released from captivity after having been kidnapped by the Taliban in Afghanistan for seven months.
+Many were surprised to hear about his return, as they had not heard about his kidnapping.
+The New York Times solicited voluntary cooperation from the larger media industry to keep the kidnapping low-profile, both to increase Rohde's chances of survival but also to deescalate tensions that often come with hostage-taking.